broadinstitute/Celligner_ms/README.md

 Celligner_info.csv is a matrix of sample info, which can be downloaded from the Figshare repo here: https://figshare.com/articles/Celligner_data/11965269.
 This file contains the sample names for the tumors and cell lines, as well as the information such as the cancer lineage, subtype, primary vs metastatic status, and tumor purity of the samples.
 These features are used for plotting the data, but not for the Celligner method itself.
 If this file is not provided than a default matrix will be created using the row names of TCGA_mat and CCLE_mat as the sampleIDs.

 hgnc_complete_set_7.24.2018.txt is a table of gene ids, and is used to convert between HGNC gene IDs and Ensembl IDs.
 The version of this matrix used in the paper can be downloaded from the Figshare repo here: https://figshare.com/articles/Celligner_data/11965269.
-This file was downloaded from HGNC, and the latest version of the file can be downloader from here: ftp://ftp.ebi.ac.uk/pub/databases/genenames/new/tsv/hgnc_complete_set.txt (using this version will change the genes used).
+This file was downloaded from HGNC, and the latest version of the file can be downloaded from here: ftp://ftp.ebi.ac.uk/pub/databases/genenames/new/tsv/hgnc_complete_set.txt (using this version will change the genes used).

 ### Running the method: